Levels of Background Checks

 As with most products and services, screening providers market and sell their offerings in unique ways.
 This can sometimes lead to confusion, as search and screening package names vary between vendors—even when the offerings are identical.

-That said, certain hiring situations often warrant screening solutions of varying depth and complexity.
+When speaking outside of specific state requirements, certain hiring situations often warrant screening solutions of varying depth and complexity.
 This creates a natural separation of services that can be represented by the terms “tier” or “level.”
 Let’s discuss what some of these may include.

 How Many “Levels” of Background Checks Are There?